RobbF/GettingCleaningDataProject/CodeBook.md

 ##Code Book

-Variable Dictionary for Course Project for Getting and Cleaning Data
+Code Book for Course Project for Getting and Cleaning Data

 ============================================